healthchecks/healthchecks/templates/docs/api.md

 ### Query String Parameters

 tag=&lt;value&gt;
-:   Filters the checks, and returns only the checks that are tagged with the
+:   Filters the checks and returns only the checks that are tagged with the
     specified value.

     This parameter can be repeated multiple times.